microsoft/code-with-engineering-playbook/docs/continuous-delivery/README.md

 Low code solutions have increased their participation in the applications and processes and because of that it is required that a proper conjunction of disciplines improve their development.

-Here is a guide for [continuous development in Low Code Solutions](low-code-solutions/low-code-solutions.md).
+Here is a guide for [continuous delivery for Low Code Solutions](low-code-solutions/low-code-solutions.md).

 ## References